A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

-\pippo{} accepts problems formulated as in \eqref{eq:Pbilateral}, with bilateral bounds defined by extended-real-valued vectors $\vec{l}$ and $\vec{u}$.
-In a preprocessing phase (within \pippo{}), these vectors are parsed to instantiate the penalty-barrier functions to treat one-sided, two-sided and equality constraints.
+with bounds defined by extended-real-valued vectors $\vec{l}$ and $\vec{u}$.
+In a preprocessing phase, these vectors are parsed to reformulate the problem data in the format \eqref{eq:P} and to instantiate the appropriate penalty-barrier functions to treat inequality and equality constraints as described above.